leventex1/Spyke/research/chapters/1_neuron/README.md

 ### Essence of SNNs

 Think of SNN's as a graph of interconnected nodes, which are transmits binary signals to each other, you decide which are the output neurons, and are input neurons.
 You can *"write"* input signals to the input neurons and *"read"* output signals from the output neurons, but you don't necessary know if the output signal is corresponding to the input signal you just sent to the network, because it might be delayed.
+You esssentially get a stream of output signal.
 Of course you can still structure the network, such that the signal can only travel from input neurons to output neurons.
 So the output signal will always depends on the state of the network and the input.

 We can represent input/output signals in different way, some are *rate,-*, *temporal,-*, *latency coding*, later on these.

+One of the goal of this research is to understand and teach, this graph kind of *reseviour* of *spiking neurons*.

 ## IF: Intergrate and Fire Neuron